azuline/rose/README.md

 - Configure directory and filename templates for releases and tracks
 - Edit release metadata as a text file
 - Run and store rules for (bulk) updating metadata
-- Import metadata and cover art from third-party sources
 - Extract embedded cover art to an external file
 - Flag and unflag release "new"-ness
 - Group artist aliases together under a primary artist